Hot Springs, Arkansas: Transportation

-Major highways

 U.S. Route 70 and U.S. Route 270 bypass the downtown to the south on the four-lane Dr. Martin Luther King Jr. Expressway.
 U.S. Route 70 Business passes through the center of Hot Springs as Grand Avenue, Summer Street, Albert Pike Road, and Airport Road, while U.S. Route 270 Business enters from the east as Malvern Avenue, joins US 70 Business along Grand Avenue and Summer Street, and exits to the west as Albert Pike Road.
 US-70 leads east 31 mi to Benton and west-southwest 32 mi to Glenwood, while US-270 leads southeast 20 mi to Malvern and west-northwest 36 mi to Mount Ida.
+Interstate 30 passes to the southeast of Hot Springs, with the closest access 17 mi to the southeast via US-270.
+I-30 can also be reached 24 mi to the east via US-70.

 Arkansas Highway 7 passes through the center of Hot Springs as Central Avenue and Park Avenue.
 It leads north across the Ouachita Mountains 71 mi to Russellville on the Arkansas River, and south 35 mi to Arkadelphia.
 Arkansas Highway 128 (Carpenter Dam Road) branches off US-270 Business in southeastern Hot Springs, leading south 4 mi to Red Oak.